Amannadeem19/Hibernate-hql-sql/README.md

     how cascade affect utilize in the database.
 If tables are dependent to each other, hibernate helpful in achieving cascading affect on saving one table , the other one saves automatically.

+  5. Pagination:

+      Used : SetFirstResult() and setMaxResult().
+Helpful how many results should be shown in a page.